Albatross: An optimistic consensus algorithm: Introduction

 \section{Introduction}

+The area of distributed ledgers is a vast and quickly developing landscape.
+At the heart of most distributed ledgers is their consensus protocol.
+The consensus protocol describes the way participants in a distributed network interact with each other to obtain and agree on a shared state.
+While classical Byzantine Fault Tolerant (BFT) algorithms are designed to work in closed, size-limited networks only, modern distributed ledgers -- and blockchains in particular -- often focus on open and permissionless networks.

-The most famous classical consensus algorithm is PBFT, or practical Byzantine fault tolerance~\cite{castro1999practical}.
-PBFT has greatly influenced the field since its creation in 1999 and is now a major component in many of the consensus algorithms being used or developed for blockchains.
-However, classical consensus theory has evolved significantly and, nowadays, the BFT algorithms providing the highest performance are speculative BFT algorithms.
+The most famous classical consensus algorithm is PBFT, or Practical Byzantine Fault Tolerance~\cite{castro1999practical}.
+PBFT has greatly influenced the field since its creation in 1999 and has inspired many of the consensus algorithms being developed for blockchains.
+For example, one of the most widely used blockchain consensus algorithms is Tendermint~\cite{buchman2016tendermint,buchman2018latest}.
+Tendermint ensures state replication and provides a high degree of finality.
+However, consensus theory has evolved significantly, and nowadays, the BFT algorithms providing the highest performance are \emph{speculative} algorithms.

-Speculative BFT refers to a class of algorithms that have two modes for consensus: (1) the \textit{optimistic} mode, where it is assumed that the nodes are well-behaved and so little security measures are applied, instead preferring speed, and (2) the \textit{pessimistic} mode, where no such assumption is made and the only goal is to make progress even in the presence of malicious nodes.
+Speculative BFT refers to a class of algorithms that have two modes for consensus: (1) the \emph{optimistic} mode, when nodes are well-behaved, prioritizing speed, and (2) the \emph{pessimistic} mode, where the goal is to make progress despite of malicious nodes.
+Compared to traditional BFT algorithms, speculative algorithms are significantly faster due to their optimistic mode.
+This model enables a performance comparable to centralized systems.
+When misbehavior is detected, speculative BFT algorithms switch to the pessimistic mode and prevent invalid updates.
+Then, the protocol can resume using the optimistic mode again.
+During optimistic mode, speculative consensus algorithms rarely provide finality guarantees.

-The reason for speculative BFT algorithms being significantly faster than non-speculative versions lies in the optimistic mode, which allows them to compete with centralized systems in terms of speed.
-The optimistic mode, however, is not robust or safe at all, with any node being able to make an invalid update.
-When that happens, speculative BFT algorithms automatically enter into pessimistic mode, revert the invalid update and then change back into optimistic mode.

-The idea here is deceptively simple.
-In PBFT, the nodes adopt a \textit{``never trust''} attitude, all updates to the ledger being carried out with a focus on maximum security.
-In speculative BFT, the nodes adopt a \textit{``trust but verify''} attitude, being allowed to make an update by themselves but with other nodes verifying the update afterwards and it being reverted if it is not valid.

-Albatross, our novel blockchain~\footnote{It is important to note that we focus on a cryptocurrency use case here.
-We assume that blocks contain transactions and that the underlying token has a monetary value.} consensus algorithm, is modeled after some of these speculative BFT algorithms like Zyzzyva~\cite{kotla2009zyzzyva}, but it also takes inspiration from other consensus algorithms like Byzcoin~\cite{kokoriskogias2016byzcoin}, Algorand~\cite{chen2016algorand} and Bitcoin-NG~\cite{eyal2015bitcoinng}.